kazuumaVII/Weather_mobile_app/README.md

         cd Weather_mobile_app
         yarn start

-3. After building the source `./test` from the project root.

 ## Mandatory  🌐
 I also had to use [redux toolkit](https://redux-toolkit.js.org/) for the first time to manage my component states as well as [Firebase](https://firebase.google.com/) to be able to store and sync my data